Patrick Colbeck: State senator

 Senator Colbeck ran for office during the Tea Party wave of the 2010 elections.
-As a member of the Rattle With Us Tea Party in Plymouth, Michigan, he leveraged his retirement account to fund his campaign to become the first State Senator elected directly into the Michigan Senate without ever having served in public office in three decades.
+As a member of the Rattle With Us Tea Party in Plymouth, Michigan, he leveraged his retirement account to fund his campaign to become the first state senator elected directly into the Michigan Senate without ever having served in public office in three decades.
 During his first term in the Michigan Senate, he served on the Senate Leadership Team as the Assistant Caucus Chair.
 He also served as the Chairman of the Senate Appropriations Subcommittee for the Department of Military and Veterans Affairs and State Police budgets.
-During his second term, his outspoken opposition to Obamacare, tax increases, and Common Core Standards motivated the Republican Senate Majority Leader Arlan Meekhof to make him the only returning Republican Senator to be denied any chairmanships.
+During his second term, his outspoken opposition to Obamacare, tax increases, and Common Core standards motivated the Republican Senate Majority Leader Arlan Meekhof to make him the only returning Republican Senator to be denied any chairmanships.
 He later had him removed from all committees after Colbeck attended a Right to Life Dinner in the Senate Majority Leader's district.

-In 2011–2012, Colbeck led the effort to make Michigan the 24th Right-to-Work state in the United States.
-Characterized as "arguably the most vocal conservative in the Michigan Senate", he led the effort to oppose state-based health exchanges in Michigan and Medicaid Expansion.
-He was successful regarding the state-based exchange effort but, despite a procedural move that temporarily blocked passage, he was ultimately unsuccessful in stopping Medicaid Expansion which is now referred to as the Healthy Michigan program.
+In 2011–2012, Colbeck led the effort to make Michigan the 24th right-to-work state in the United States.
+Characterized as "arguably the most vocal conservative in the Michigan Senate", he led the effort to oppose state-based health exchanges in Michigan and Medicaid expansion.
+He was successful regarding the state-based exchange effort but, despite a procedural move that temporarily blocked passage, he was ultimately unsuccessful in stopping Medicaid expansion, which is now referred to as the Healthy Michigan program.
 He was also responsible for the passage of legislation to expand school choice and he has been a vocal opponent of the Common Core Standards Initiative.

 He is a co-founder and board member for the Michigan Armed Forces Hospitality Center known as the Freedom Center.
 He chronicled his time in the Michigan Senate in his book Wrestling Gators: An Outsider's Guide to Draining the Swamp as well as chronicled the 2020 election in The 2020 Coup: What happened?
 What we can do?

 Healthcare

 Colbeck was a vocal critic of government-led healthcare expansion in the state of Michigan.
-His articles entitled "Free Market Healthcare Revolution: Why and How" and "The Case for Medicaid Block Grants" outline his views on healthcare.
+His Forbes articles entitled "Free Market Healthcare Revolution: Why and How" and "The Case for Medicaid Block Grants" outline his views on healthcare.

 Veteran services

 In 2011, Senator Colbeck co-founded the MI Freedom Center (aka Michigan Armed Forces Hospitality Center) to serve military personnel, veterans and their families.
-As the chair of the Department of Military and Veterans Affairs budget, he implemented performance-based budgets that helped improve Michigan veteran services from among the worst in the nation to #2 in the nation.
+As the chair of the Department of Military and Veterans Affairs budget, he implemented performance-based budgets that helped improve Michigan veteran services from among the worst in the nation to second in the nation.